NoxOrg/Nox.Reference/README.md

 ## How to write custom data seeder.

-DataSeeder is a class that serves to load external data with dto and transform them to certain entities.
+DataSeeder is a class that serves to load external data with DTOs and transform them to matching entities.

 - Create a class according to name convention (For example: CountryDataSeeder.cs)

 - It can implement interface ```INoxReferenceDataSeeder```.
 Write any custome logic in ```Seed()``` method.

-- To significantly reduce common work it possible to derive from ```NoxReferenceDataSeederBase<,,>``` class that already implements common logic.
+- To significantly reduce common work it is possible to derive from ```NoxReferenceDataSeederBase<,,>``` class that already implements common logic.

 ```
 public class CountryDataSeeder : NoxReferenceDataSeederBase<WorldDbContext, CountryInfo, Country>